ECN site code: T12

 The Cairngorms site, which joined the ECN network in summer 1999, is located high in the Cairngorms, near Aviemore in Speyside.
 The site lies on the western flank of the Cairngorms and is the catchment of the Allt a' Mharcaidh (a site in the ECN freshwater network).
 It is part of the Invereshie and Inshriach National Nature Reserve, within the Cairngorms National Park, and covers some 10 km2.
-The site is supported by a consortium of Scottish Natural Heritage (SNH), the Natural Environment Research Council (through the Centre for Ecology and Hydrology) and The James Hutton Institute (JHI).
-ECN monitoring at the site is co-ordinated by CEH.
+The site is supported by NatureScot and the Natural Environment Research Council (through the UK Centre for Ecology & Hydrology).
+ECN monitoring at the site is co-ordinated by UKCEH.

 ECN Cairngorms is also part of the UK's first Long-Term Socio-Ecological Research platform, the Cairngorms National Park.

 Keep scrolling to view the Cairngorms web cam

 This site is in the UK's sub-arctic zone and is an important link not only to other upland ECN sites but to sites in the Alps and Pyrenees (GLORIA network) and also to networks in the Arctic (INTERACT network).

 The site is ideally placed to monitor changes in:

 - Tree colonisation - Mature trees (principally Scots pine, Pinus sylvestris) at the site are confined to a relatively small part of the lower ground and there had been no significant regeneration over the last two centuries due to heavy grazing by deer, and burning.
 However, a reduction in deer grazing began around 20 years ago and colonisation by saplings is now widespread